-Students will be sent an email confirmation by the end of September (for fall) and by the end of February (for spring) informing of their eligibility and next steps.
+Students will be sent an email confirmation by the end of September (for fall) and beginning of March (for spring) informing of their eligibility and next steps.

 I just registered for my courses, Why do I see a balance due for enrollment fees (tuition)?add

 You see a balance because you have registered for courses and invoices are sent immediately upon registration.
 At this time, your eligibility for the Grossmont-Cuyamaca College Promise has not yet been determined.
 Eligibility will be determined in September for the fall semester and March for the spring semester.

 I just registered for my courses, Do I have to pay the bill?add